EHAA(LOCAL) - BASIC INSTRUCTIONAL PROGRAM: REQUIRED INSTRUCTION (ALL LEVELS)

 Human Sexuality Education

-The District's sexuality education program has been established to provide information and skill development for students in prekindergarten through grade 12 so that they may reach their highest potential for physical, emotional, mental, and social health.
+The District's sexuality education program has been established to provide information and skill development for students in kindergarten–grade 12 so that they may reach their highest potential for physical, emotional, mental, and social health.

 The District's core values of high expectations, respect for the individual, resources to support student needs, and shared ownership and commitment, as specified in the District Improvement Plan, shall be reflected in the design and implementation of the sexuality education program.
-[See BQ series]
+[See BQ series FFH, FNC, and FN]

 The curriculum shall include communication, goal setting, decision making, assertiveness, limit setting (including how to say "no"), anticipating circumstances of risk, anticipating consequences, and the refusal skills necessary to support a student's ability to avoid, postpone, and abstain from risk-taking behaviors prior to, and into, adulthood.

 Students shall be informed that physical violence and threats of physical violence as a means of addressing interpersonal conflict and discipline or control are inappropriate and destructive.
-They shall be taught how to distinguish managed, focused, and controlled "spankings" from physical violence.
 Each student shall be provided information on how to inform a trusted adult that physical abuse has been threatened or has occurred, and each student shall be encouraged, if appropriate protective action is not taken by that adult, to inform other trusted adults.

 Curriculum materials shall reflect child and adolescent health concerns and shall not be adult-focused.
-Contraceptive devices shall not be demonstrated nor disseminated in District facilities.
+Contraceptive devices may not be demonstrated nor disseminated in District facilities.

 Delivery of Instruction